jonathonvanausdal9915/read.meGenerator.9/README.md

 # Title: Read Me Generator

 ## Discription:
-* Read me Generator generates a Readme.md File
+* Read Me Generator generates a readme.md file
-- What was your motivation? - My motivaton was to save time writing read mes
+- What was your motivation? - My motivation was to save time writing professional readme files
-- Why did you build this project? - My motivaton was to save time writing read mes
+- Why did you build this project? - My motivation was to save time writing professional readme files
-- What problem does it solve? - My motivaton was to save time writing read mes
+- What problem does it solve? - My motivation was to save time writing professional readme files
-- What did you learn? - My motivaton was to save time writing read mes
+- What did you learn? - My motivation was to save time writing professional readme files

 ## Table of Contents (optional)
 - [Installation](#installation)